 Indemnity Plan: Fee-for-Service & Medical Reimbursement Insurance

 It seems like indemnity plans are the forgotten child when it comes to health coverage.
-According to the National Conference of State Legislatures, only about 1% of the population enrolls in indemnity health insurance plans.
+According to the National Conference of State Legislatures, only about 1% of the population enrolls in indemnity health insurance plans each year.

 However, for the people who are looking to take back control of their healthcare, many are turning to these medical reimbursement plans as a means of saving money.
-If you are considering an indemnity plan, or just exploring your options, you’ll want to keep reading to find out more about these fee-for-service health insurance plans that reimburse you for medical costs and cost you less than their more traditional counterparts.
+If you are considering an indemnity plan, or just exploring your options, you’ll want to keep reading to find out more about fee-for-service (FFS) coverage options that reimburse you for medical costs and cost you less than their more traditional counterparts.

 Fee-for-service plans usually have an annual deductible, along with coinsurance or copays.
 Meaning, you will have to pay a set minimum towards your medical bills before your indemnity benefits kick in.